Chaitanyawazir/weather-app-/README.md

 # weather-app-
-this is project mainly using html, CSS , Java script
+This is project mainly using html, CSS , Java script Author of this projeect is "CHAITANYA WAZIR"